arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ## Overview

 The Opta™ is a robust micro PLC solution with many engaging features.
 In this tutorial, we will go through setting up Opta™ with the Arduino IDE and explain how to use its basic features.
-It includes examples to show how to program the LEDs on the device, how to use the programmable button, as well as to contol its inputs and outputs.
+It includes examples to show how to program the LEDs on the device, how to use the programmable button, as well as to control its inputs and outputs.

 ![The Opta™](assets/opta-device.svg)